matrix-org/matrix.org/content/docs/users/desktop/private-group-chat/_index.md

 Element will display the Security Key it has generated.
 This is a unique and very secret key that should only be known by you.
 In your day to day usage of Matrix, you will not need it.
-But if all your devices connected to Matrix stop functionning, are stolen, or if you just lose access to them: this Security Key is the only way for you to regain access to your messages.
+But if all your devices connected to Matrix stop functioning, are stolen, or if you just lose access to them: this Security Key is the only way for you to regain access to your messages.
 You should store it in a password manager if you use one, or at least print it and save it somewhere safe.
 As inconvenient as it sounds, this is necessary to ensure nobody else but